-The GNU Lesser General Public License (LGPL) is another member of the GNU license family, along with the GNU GPL v2, the GNU GPL v3, and the GNU AGPL License.
+The GNU Lesser General Public License (LGPL) is a member of the GNU family of open source licenses, along with the GNU GPL v2, the GNU GPL v3, and the GNU AGPL License.
 Like the others, it was published by the Free Software Foundation as part of Richard Stallman’s GNU Project.
 And like the others, it’s a copyleft license.

 The LGPL is primarily applied to libraries.
 In fact, when the first version of this license was released in 1991, GNU LGPL stood for GNU Library General Public License.
 The name was changed when version 2.1 was published in 1999.
 The Free Software Foundation released the most recent version, Version 3.0, in 2007 along with the latest version of the GNU GPL (also v3).